 What is Taxonomy?
 Classification, Examples, Levels

-Do you want to learn about taxonomy and classification from the beginning?
-If so then this article is for you in this article you will get information related to taxonomy from the very beginning.
+Friends, Do you want to learn about taxonomy and classification from the beginning?
+If yes, then this article is for you.
+In it, you will get information related to taxonomy from the beginning.
 So let’s start without wasting any time.

 What is taxonomy?